den-wdi-2/class-culture-part-deux/README.md

 	- growth mindset
 		- people who believe that ability can be learned are highly successful
 	- fixed mindset
-		- people believe that ability is something you're born with are not successful
+		- people who believe that ability is something you're born with are not successful
 	- focus on the learning process, not on the results of your current task
 		- you'll succeed more and have more fun
 	- different types of fixed mindsets.
 Monitor your reactions for these feelings: